 Court Services Department

 The Court Services Department of the Toledo Municipal Court schedules all court events for the judges and also provides non-probation services to the courtrooms.
-The scheduling of trials, pretrials, and motions are coordinated based upon the judges’ scheduling preferences and the court’s seven-week judge rotation.
-Criminal and traffic cases are randomly assigned to a judge in the scheduling system when a defendant enters a not guilty plea.
+The scheduling of trials, pretrials, and motions are coordinated based on the judges’ scheduling preferences and the court’s seven-week judge rotation.
+Criminal and traffic cases are randomly assigned to a judge in the scheduling system when a defendant enters a not-guilty plea.
 Civil cases are assigned when an answer or a motion is filed.
-All housing matters, both criminal and civil, are assigned to the Housing Court judge at the time of filing.
+All housing matters, both criminal and civil, are assigned to the housing court judge at the time of filing.

-The department also handles electronic monitoring, interpreter scheduling, coordinates weddings, and acts as a liaison between the courtrooms and outside organizations.
+The department also handles electronic monitoring and interpreter scheduling, coordinates weddings, and acts as a liaison between the courtrooms and outside organizations.

 Monitoring of clients is accomplished by the use of a Global Positioning System (GPS).
 Transdermal Alcohol Detection (TAD) transmitters are utilized to detect alcohol consumption as a condition of electronic monitoring when ordered.
 Electronic monitoring clients are permitted to maintain their employment and attend court-ordered activities.
 Any limitations of movements within the community are set by the judge who ordered electronic monitoring.

-Interpreters are available at no cost for any person with court business who is hard of hearing, deaf, vision impaired, or has limited English language proficiency.
+Interpreters are available at no cost for any person with court business who is hearing impaired, deaf, vision impaired, or has limited English language proficiency.
 The Ohio Supreme Court has provided guidelines and rules courts must follow when appointing interpreters.
-To request an interpreter or learn more about services available, please find additional information HERE.
+To request an interpreter or learn more about the services available, please find additional information here.
 Interpreters must be requested at least seven (7) business days in advance